club-eh/ctf-2023-challenges/monsters-den/README.md

 <details>
   <summary>Answer Summary</summary>
+  <ul><li>There is a hidden logo.png file on the page.
+To find it, you can do any of the following:</ul>
   <ol>
-  There is a hidden logo.png file on the page<br>
-  To find it, you can do any of the following:
     <li>Look at the source code to see the link to the logo.
 Go to see to see the flag.</li>
     <li>Highlight the page to see there is a missing image.
 Save it and open it to see the flag.</li>
   </ol>